trajano/docker-volume-plugins/cifs-volume-plugin/README.md

 To prevent excess quoting, the '@' sign is used as a path separator and will be translated to `/` when trying to process it.
 For example the shared volume `foohost/path/subdir` should have a credential file named `foohost@path@subdir`.
 It is expected that the file is readable only by root and that is left to the user.

-The credential file format is:
+The credential file must have LF line endings and the format is:

     username=value
     password=value